 Faculty Professional Development

-Now in his 20th year teaching science at Suffield, Volker Krasemann grew up in Greifswald, Germany.
+Appointed to Suffield's Department of Science in 2000, Volker Krasemann grew up in Greifswald, Germany.
 He is a graduate of EMA University in Greifswald and later earned a master of science degree from Montana State University.
 Always a lover of languages Volker says they were a way for him to escape East Germany and learn more about the ever-advancing outside world.
 “I started studying Russian in 5th-grade and after eight years, in 1988, I was ready to travel to the Soviet Union, where I visited an archaeological dig in Tadzhikistan,” he says.
 “Studying languages for me was an attempt to look beyond the Iron Curtain.
 I remember very poor quality black and white photos in my English textbooks of places like London and Edinburgh.
 These were just a few of the cities I was not allowed to visit.
 So, I learned English by listening to records while trying to understand and translate the lyrics.”

 Volker admits he stills loves languages but had gotten quite content from learning any new ones after becoming comfortable with English.
 He therefore chose to relight his passions and study French in France to immerse himself in culture and intensive classes.
 He first flew to Paris and went to Rennes, the capital of Brittany.
 There, he took classes for two weeks in a café off the major square.
 Because of these intense, totally immersive classes, Volker’s French quickly improved and was considered locally passable.
 “I hope to return to France this summer to continue practicing my French,” he says.